Take a Minute and Pause | How to Find Your Inner Peace

 How to Find Your Inner Peace

-In my July 2015 Chocolate Therapy for Women newsletter I wrote a short article entitled

-“Pause-o-logy 201” where I briefly discussed how I needed to take a break, a pause for a short time at the end of 2014 and into 2015.
+In a recent Chocolate Therapy for Women newsletter I wrote a short article entitled “Pause-o-logy 201” where I briefly discussed how I needed to take a break, a pause for a short time at the end of a year and into the beginning of another.

 As I’m sure you can agree, life can sometimes become hectic and overwhelming.
 As a result we need to stop for a time and take a deep breath, we need to exhale, we need to refresh ourselves so that we can move forward with our goals, our dreams, our missions.